 You need a location for your business.
 This will be where buyers can meet you and buy from you.
 This could be your home or another place you can use as your shop.
 If you do not have enough capital you can run your business from home but if you have the money you need to rent a shop.

-How much you use to rent a shop depends on the size of shop you want to rent and the area you want to rent the shop.
+How much you use to rent a shop depends on the size of the shop you want to rent and the area you want to rent the shop.

-6. Fix Equipment, Furniture and Fittings
+6. Fix Equipment, Furniture, and Fittings

+This is the sixth step to start a business in Nigeria.
 After renting your shop, you cannot just leave the shop like that.
 You have to equip and furnish it.
 If the place will be used for production you will need to install your production equipment.
 And if it will be used to render services like a barbing salon you will need to make it conducive.

-How much you need to fix equipment and furniture depends on the kind of equipment you want to put in the place.
+How much you need to fix equipment and furniture depends on the kind of equipment you want to put in place.

 7. Start Production or buy Products